rossanx/akfs/docs/journal.md

 Be patient, we are almost coding!!

 We decided to put our IDT at block 0x0-0x7ff.
-Each IDT entry is 8 bytes long and has the following structure:
+Each IDT entry is 8 bytes (64 bits) long and has the following structure:

        - OFFSET - bits 0-15 (16 bits)
        - SELECTOR - it's 0x8 in kalimera - chooses 2nd GDT entry (16 bits)